 There are two grades to choose from:

-1) A tall Giant Bird of Paradise plant in a 32cm to 40cm black plastic nursery pot.
+1) A tall Giant Bird of Paradise plant with 2 Ferns in a 32cm to 40cm black plastic nursery pot.
 Plant heights are 150cm to 180cm tall including the pot.

 2) A young Giant Bird of Paradise plant in a 23cm black plastic nursery pot (6L approximately).
 Plant heights are 60cm to 80cm tall including the pot.